 Goal: Promote access to family caregiver services and resources, including respite services, to meet the needs and preferences of family and informal caregivers from diverse cultural backgrounds.

-Measureable Objectives Key Tasks Lead Position & Entity or 2017-2020 h & Year) Accomplishment or Update Increase participation by Start Date End Date family and informal caregivers that identify in racial, ethnic, and cultural а Develop culturally specific outreach materials and other methods to serve FCSP Coordinator July 2016 June 2020 minority groups. culturally diverse family caregivers. b Distribute culturally specific outreach materials and conduct other methods of reaching out to culturally specific family caregivers.
-FCSP Coordinator July 2017 June 2020 С Hold bilingual outreach event(s) targeting Spanish-speaking family caregivers, Elders, and professionals who serve them, in places identified by the Spanish-speaking community as appropriate.
-FCSP Coordinator July 2017 Sept 2017 d Collaborate with PreSERVE Coalition to promote access to African-American family caregivers.
-FCSP Coordinator July 2016 June 2020 е Develop capacity for meeting the needs of LGBT elders and family and informal caregivers.
-ADVSD Planner July 2016 June 2020 f Identify age-specific training topics that are desired by community health workers to help them better serve older adults and family caregivers () (ADVSD Planner)(July 2016-June 2020) Age-Friendly Health Services, Equity, and Prevention Committee - CHW Task group, ADVSD Planner July 2016 September 2016 g Support the development of age-specific training topics that are desired by community health workers to help them better serve older adults and family caregivers.
-Age-Friendly Health Services, Equity, and Prevention Committee - CHW Task group, ADVSD Planner September 2016 June 2017
+Measurable Objectives Increase participation Key Tasks Lead Position & Entity 2017 (by Mo ame for -2020 onth & ar) Accomplishme nt or Update by family and informal caregivers that identify Start Date End Date in racial, ethnic, and cultural minority groups. а Develop culturally specific outreach materials and other methods to serve culturally diverse family caregivers.
+FCSP Coordinator July 2016 June 2020 Updated the FCSP brochure to 8th grade reading level and translated into Spanish, Russian, Chinese and Simplified Chinese, and Vietnamese. b Distribute culturally specific outreach materials and conduct other methods of reaching out to culturally specific family caregivers.
+FCSP Coordinator March 2018 June 2020 С Hold bilingual outreach event(s) targeting Spanish- speaking family caregivers, Elders, and professionals who serve them, in places identified by the Spanish-speaking community as appropriate.
+FCSP Coordinator July 2017 June 2018 Working with with Mult Co.
+ADRC Spanish speaker and El Programa and/or Familias en Accion d Collaborate with PreSERVE Coalition to promote access to African-American family caregivers.
+FCSP Coordinator July 2016 June 2020 Reached 20 participants at 10/26/17 event. е Develop capacity for meeting the needs of LGBT elders and family and informal caregivers.
+ADVSD Planner Janua ry 2017 Dece mber 2018 Q Center offering Powerful Tools for Caregivers for the LGBT community.
+SAGE/Friendly House expanding services beginning January 2018. f Host two(2) Savvy Caregiver and four (4) Powerful Tools for Caregiver (two in English and two in Spanish).
+FCSP Coordinator Janua ry 2017 Dece mber 2018 One Savvy and One Powerful Tools for Caregivers started in March 2017. g Provide one-to-one family caregiver information and/or caregiver self-directed care to 350 individuals.
+FCSP Coordinator Janua ry 2018 Dece mber 2018 Served 355 individuals in FY 2017.

+h Support the development of age-specific training topics that are desired by community health workers to help them better serve older adults and family caregivers.
+Age-Friendly Health Services, Equity, and Prevention Committee - CHW Task group, ADVSD Planner Septe mber 2016 June 2017 Two trainings developed and offered for CHW in 2017 and being delivered in 2018 by the Older Adult Behavioral Health Initiative.
+See Behavioral Health issue area. --- -- -- ----------------------- -------------- --